Fresh Scallop Ceviche

 Instructions

-1. Bring a medium-large pot of water up to a boil.
-Drop in the corn and cook for about 3 minutes.
-Allow the corn to cool, then remove the kernels from the cob and place in a bowl.
-To that, add the cucumber, jalapeño, red onion and cilantro.
+1. Bring a medium-large pot of water to a boil.
+Add the corn and cook for about 3 minutes.
+Remove and let cool completely.
+Once cooled, cut the kernels off the cobs and transfer them to a large bowl.

 Notes